 - The Turret Master: The brains of the Bullet Hive, of which they designed the schematics for by the request of Bellafide.

 The Freight Union (Ferrets)Tier 2 siege unit, lobs bombs with their portable mortars.

 - Arbitrary Minimum Range: They can't fire at anything within about 2 or 3 tiles.

 - Arms Dealer: They're the supply shippers for most of the weaponry that is used by the various factions.
 This is represented by how they're one of the few generic units to show up at all the faction starting hubs in different colors, as they're doing business with all of them.

-- Backpack Cannon: Ferrets carry mortar cannons on their backs to be launched at an angle, and have the longest range out of all the offensive units, so much so they need a spotter in order to fire beyond the fog of war.
+- Backpack Cannon: Ferrets carry mortar cannons on their backs to be launched at an angle, and have the longest range out of all the offensive units, to the point they need a spotter in order to fire beyond the fog of war.

 - Cross Hair Aware: See a few circles of light red on top of your guys?
 Get them out of the way!

 - Death from Above: Expect to see a shower of shells being rained down on a target once you get a good pack of Ferrets in position.
 Unlike most examples, the target has about two seconds to get out of the way before the mortars land.